 At the far end of the second floor hallway were a few steps leading into the attic and two bedroom doors that preceded them.
-She opened the first door, entering into the room that she shared with her younger sister, Lillian.
-Ellie couldn’t help but chuckle at the difference in how she and her sister had made their beds that morning.
-Ellie’s was tidy enough, but Lillian’s was about as lazy an attempt as could be made, having just lifted the blanket so that it wasn’t clumped up and not even bothering to straighten out the corners.
+Ellie opened the first and entered into the room that she shared with her younger sister, Lillian.
+It was a neat room—through no effort other than Ellie’s—with a desk, a shared dresser, a small-yet-packed bookshelf, and two beds.
+Ellie’s was made up tidily enough, but Lillian’s was about as lazy an attempt at making one’s bed could be, having just lifted the blanket so that it wasn’t clumped up and not even bothering to straighten the corners.

-Ellie let out a long sigh as she flopped down onto the nicely made bed by the far wall, pulling her bag off of her shoulder and setting it beside her.
-She reached into it and pulled out an ornate book of which she had marked her place in with a small bit of parchment.
-Ellie turned over to her stomach and opened the book, reading and clearing her mind of the stressful conversation with her mother.
+Ellie heaved a long sigh and flopped down onto the neatly made bed by the far wall.
+After pulling her bag off her shoulder and setting it beside her, she retrieved from within an ornate book of which her place was marked with a small bit of parchment.
+Ellie then flipped to her stomach and resumed her reading in hopes of clearing her mind of the stressful conversation with her mother.

-Hardly an hour had passed before Ellie’s attention was drawn away from her book by a commotion outside.
-She sat up and peeked out the nearby open window to see her two younger siblings in the yard.
-Lillian had something under her arm and was clambering into one of the trees that divided their yard from the neighbors’.
-Ellie chuckled as her younger brother, Irwin, shook his finger in a lecturing manner at Lillian and told her to come down from there that instant.
+Hardly an hour had passed before Ellie’s attention was drawn to a commotion outside.
+She sat up and peeked out the nearby window to find her two younger siblings in the yard.
+Clambering into one of the trees that divided their yard from the neighbors’ orchard was Lillian with something tucked under her arm.
+Ellie chuckled as Irwin—her younger brother—wagged his finger in a lecturing manner and told Lillian to come down from there that instant.

-Irwin groaned as he pointed at her.
-“Lillian went into the neighbors’ orchard and took blueberries right off the bushes!”
-He ran his fingers through his short, wavy, dark blonde hair in stress.
+Irwin groaned and pointed at her.
+“Lillian went into the orchard and took blueberries right off the bushes!”
+He ran his fingers through his short and wavy dark blonde hair.
 “I tried to stop her, but she wouldn’t listen.
-Then I tried to get them back and she scuttled up the tree.”
+Then I tried to get them back and she scuttled up there.”

-“You know, for being thirteen, you certainly act like you’re eight sometimes.”
-Ellie tapped her foot on the ground.
+“For being thirteen, you certainly like acting like you’re eight.”
+Ellie tapped her foot.
 “Why don’t you come down now, Lillian?”

-The tiny girl with short and wild auburn hair continued to ignore her siblings, reaching into the wood container with one hand and adjusting one of her barrettes with the other.
+The tiny girl with short, wild auburn hair continued ignoring her siblings and reached into the wood container with one hand while adjusting a barrette with the other.

 “Nope.”
-Lillian took a handful of blueberries out of the container.
+Lillian took a handful of berries from the container.
 “They’re better when they’re right off the bush, anyway.”

-Ellie and Irwin looked to one another, neither one surprised how their little sister was behaving.
+Ellie and Irwin looked at one another, neither surprised by their little sister’s behavior.

-“We should have expected no less, honestly,” Ellie shrugged.
+“We should have expected no less,” Ellie shrugged.

-“There’s a really weird looking man talking to Mum by the workshop.”
+“There’s a really weird looking man talking to Mum by the workshop.
+Not like the usual.”

-As they reached the higher branches, the siblings looked in the direction of the workshop to see Vena speaking to a man that nearly towered over her.
-Long, golden locks spilled out from underneath his elegant feathered hat, the only contrast against his pitch black coat.
-His presence was suffocating, almost as though it drained the very life out of the greenery around him.
-He ran his fingers along the curved rim on one side of the black hat and traced them to the sharp point at the front, tilting it downward as he spoke to Vena.
-This made it difficult for the siblings to make out any additional features.
+From the higher branches, the siblings spotted a man nearly towering over Vena in front of her workshop.
+Long, golden locks spilled out from underneath his elegant, feathered hat; the only contrast against his pitch black coat.
+His presence was suffocating, as though it drained the very life out of the greenery around him.
+He ran his fingers along the curved rim on one side of the black hat and traced them to the sharp point at the front, tilting it downward as he spoke.
+Because of this, it was difficult for the siblings to make out any additional features.

 “I think he’s an elf.
-His ears look pointed from here,” Lillian said.
+He’s got those pointy ears,” Lillian said.

 “Well, he’s certainly tall enough to be one,” Irwin added.

 “I don’t like how uncomfortable Mum looks.”
-Ellie stared at her mother, noticing her arms crossed tightly across her chest as she averted her gaze from the man’s.
+Ellie watched her mother, noticing how tightly her arms were crossed against her chest and how she averted her gaze from the man’s.

 “You’re right.”
 Irwin said.
 “I’ve never seen Mum look that tense when talking to adventurers before.
 Should we—should we go get someone?”

-Just as the words passed his lips, Vena gestured strongly with one arm as though she were emphasizing a point.
-When she folded her arm to her chest again, the man took a deep breath before slowly bowing his head to her.
-He departed through the front gate and started down the road toward Phiana.
-Vena sighed and relaxed her shoulders as she watched him leave.
+No sooner had the words passed his lips when Vena then gestured strongly with one arm as though she were emphasizing a point.
+When she folded her arms again, the man took a deep breath and slowly bowed his head to her.
+He departed through the front gate and down the road toward Phiana.

-The siblings observed quietly from the tree as the darkly clad man passed by.
-A sense of dread swept over them as the man quite clearly leaned his head to the side to look at them.
-Ellie felt as though the frigid gaze from his pale blue eyes could pierce her very soul.
+The siblings observed quietly as the darkly clad man passed by.
+A sense of dread swept over them when he blatantly leaned his head to one side and stared at them.
+Ellie gasped, as it felt like the frigid gaze from his pale blue eyes would pierce her very soul.

-After he was gone, the three of them dropped out of the tree and rushed to their mother, who was still standing outside of her workshop with her arms crossed in deep thought.
-Lillian was the first to call out to her, clinging to her mother’s arm.
+Once he was gone, the three of them dropped from the tree and rushed to their mother, who still stood outside of her workshop with her arms crossed in deep thought.
+Lillian was the first to call out to her as she clung to her mother’s arm.

 “Who was that man?”
 Lillian added.

 “Lillian, it’s fine.”
-Vena gently pried her daughter’s hand off of her arm.
-“Honestly, it’s nothing, okay?
-Don’t worry and just forget about it.
+Vena gently pried her daughter’s hand from her arm.
+“Honestly, it’s nothing, all right?
+Just forget about that man.
 Now, if you would all please go inside and help your father start preparing dinner.
 I’ll join you once I finish with work.”

-Reluctantly, Lillian and Irwin headed back into the house.
-Ellie followed them, but stopped to look back over her shoulder at her mother.
-Vena’s arms fell limp to her sides and she paced back into her workshop, unaware that her daughter was watching her.
+Reluctantly, Irwin and Lillian sulked back into the house.
+Ellie stayed a few paces behind and stopped to look over her shoulder at her mother.
+Vena’s arms fell limp to her sides with a sigh before pacing back into her workshop, unaware that her daughter had been watching her.

-Ellie turned her head toward the road where the man had disappeared.
-Her thoughts returned to his haunting gaze and her mother’s sheer dismay of him.
-The thought of him clouded Ellie’s mind so much that she hardly heard Irwin calling out to her from inside the house.
+Ellie turned toward the road and watched where the man had disappeared, her thoughts returning to his haunting gaze and her mother’s sheer dismay of him.
+His visage clouded Ellie’s mind so intently that she barely heard Irwin call to her from inside the house.

-The Martel family prepared dinner together and soon forgot about the experience with the unsettling, darkly clad man.
-Ellie had even set aside her feelings regarding her conversation with her mother, convinced that she would soon come around and look positively at the offer for apprenticeship.
-Ellie did, however, feel a twinge of guilt as she thought about how stressful her mother’s work was.
+The Martel family prepared dinner together and soon forgot about the unsettling man in black.
+Ellie had even set aside her frustrations regarding the conversation with her mother and convinced herself that she would soon see the apprenticeship in a positive light.
+She did, however, feel a twinge of guilt as she thought about the stresses of her mother’s work.

-They all retired to the family room after eating dinner, each one of them with their own small bowl of freshly rinsed blueberries.
-Lillian flopped onto her stomach on the rug in front of the fireplace and nearly buried her face in the bowl.
-Ellie sat on one sofa with her father as she continued reading her book.
-Irwin sat with his mother on the other sofa but glared down at Lillian, who might as well have been eating like some sort of animal.
+Each of them retired to the family room after dinner, with each their own small bowl of freshly rinsed blueberries.
+Lillian flopped onto her stomach on the rug beside the unlit fireplace, nearly burying her face in the bowl.
+Two sofas were on either side of the rug, with Ellie and Bram seated on one and Irwin with Vena on the other.
+Ellie continued reading her book while Irwin glared down at Lillian, who practically ate like some sort of animal.

-“You’ve had plenty anyway,” he said, poking at her with his toe and causing her to whine.
+“You’ve had plenty anyway,” he said, poking at her with his toe and making her whine.
 “After all, you stole a whole container worth from the bushes this afternoon.”

 “You know better than that, Lily.”

-Being called this name by her mother caused Lillian to whine even more.
-She was most insistent that her name was Lillian, not Lily.
-Being addressed as such meant that someone either didn’t know any better, or that one of her family members was giving her a serious lecture.
-Lillian’s fierce reaction to being called ‘Lily’ was the reason that Professor Emmett now only referred to students by their names on file.
+The mere mention of that name only made Lillian whine more.
+She was most insistent that her name was Lillian and not Lily.
+Being addressed as such meant that she was being lectured by family, or that someone didn’t know any better.
+After all, her fierce reaction to being called ‘Lily’ was the reason that Evan Emmett now only ever referred to students by their names on file.

-Bram chuckled as Vena continued to lecture their younger daughter.
-He then turned to Ellie, noticing the book that she was reading.
-Bram reached over gently to try to see the cover, which caught her attention.
+Bram chuckled as he watched Vena lecture their younger daughter, then turned to Ellie and took note of the book that she was reading.
+He reached over gently to try to see the cover and accidentally startled her.

 “Sorry, I was just trying to see the title.
-Is it a good one?”
+‘Melody of Shadows’, eh?
+Is it any good?”

 “It is,” she smiled.
-“It’s a little darker than what I usually read, but it’s a nice change of pace.”
+“A little darker than what I usually read, but it’s a nice change of pace.”

 “What’s it about?”

-“That sounds dreadful,” Bram laughed, his delight contradicting his words.
-His response caused Ellie to chuckle.
+“That sounds dreadful,” Bram laughed, the delight contradicting his words.

-“It’s definitely not the type of book I would expect Grandma to give me.”
+“It’s definitely not the type of book I would expect Grandma to give me,” Ellie chuckled.

 “You wouldn’t think so, right?
-She gave it to me as a gift this passed Year’s Dawn.”
+It was a gift from this passed Year’s Dawn.”

-Bram and Ellie shared a laugh at the thought of dainty and proper Grandma Martel giving such a book as a gift, probably purchasing it based on the cover alone.
-Vena broke off from her conversation with her other two children to speak to Ellie.
+Bram and Ellie shared a laugh at the thought of dainty and proper Grandma Martel giving such a gift, probably purchasing the book based on the cover alone.

 “Of course,” Ellie nodded.

 “Why do I have to go?”
-Lillian whined.
+Lillian groaned.

 “Because you’re being punished.”
 Vena copied her son and pushed at Lillian with her toe.
-By this point, Lillian didn’t even complain anymore and instead scooted herself out of their reach.
+At this point, Lillian didn’t even complain and instead scooted out of their reach.

-The family continued to socialize as the evening wore on, though Ellie kept herself relatively engaged in her book.
-She made a face due to a particularly over-descriptive part and closed it, turning her attention to the fireplace.
-At the same time, Vena leaned her head back to look at the clock near the side door.
+The family continued socializing as the evening wore on, though Ellie kept herself relatively engaged in her book.
+She made a face while reading a particularly over-descriptive part and clapped the book shut.
+At the same time, Vena leaned her head back to look at the clock near the stairs.

 “Hm, it’s already a bit late.
 Irwin, Lillian, you two should scoot off to bed.”

-“That’s fine,” Irwin said, standing up and stretching.
+“That’s fine.”
+Irwin stood with a large stretch.
 “I want to wake up early and study for my exams.”
-He reached for his mother’s empty bowl to take it to the kitchen for her, but she shook her head and took his instead.
+He reached for his mother’s empty bowl to take it to the kitchen, but she shook her head and took his instead.